dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 do in their shoes?
 To be sure, it's not really their fault -- **for most of these problems, they are not proveably legally liable** -- but they're the ones selling products that everyone knows make people sick.
-Suddenly, this is revealed simultaneoulsy, within the span of ten years in an irrefutable way.
+Suddenly, this is revealed -- all within the span of ten years, essentially simultaneously and in an irrefutable way.
 If not handled properly, it will have catastrophic consequences on the American economy.
 As of now, it's not being handled properly because people still act like it couldn't be possible.
+Most of them simply do not know.

 So, what's the plan?
 When are you going to hear about it on "Morning Joe" -- you're not.
 Journalism?
 No offense, Joe, it doesn't exist